aaditisinghal/aaditisinghal/README.md

 ### 🤓 Fun Facts
 - 🔍 **Curiosity** is in my blood
 - ✈️ I love playing **golf and chess**
-- 🎨 I sketch neurons when I’m bored (yes, brain cells 🧠)
+- 🎨 I sketch neurons PR NEURAL NETWORKS when I’m bored (yes, brain cells 🧠)
 - 🧪 I like to do **heavy research** on any topic at 1 am for fun
 - 💬 My favorite quote: *"Code like a scientist.
 Dream like a rebel."*